muxamilian/fq-detection-simple/README.md

 * There's first-come first-served
 * The test was inconclusive because the link could not be saturated (CPU too weak)

 [fq-detection-fast](https://github.com/muxamilian/fq-detection-fast) has the exact same functionality but is written in C so it is about 2 times faster than the Python version in this repo.
+This means it can detect fair queuing at higher bandwidths.

 # Test suite
 The measurement tool can detect the absence/presence of fair queuing with an accuracy of close to 100% on a range of delays and link capacities.